Licarsmeth/store/README.md

-I'll be working on the deployment after exams, sorry for the inconvenience.

-Till then, follow these steps to see the final product.
+Follow these steps to see the final product.
 - Git clone the project
 - npm install
 - npm run dev